maktoobgar/telegram_bot_template/README.md

 Open up your terminal, Go to the main project directory and just run:
 ```
 source ./commands/install
-# some steps need to be done manually in previous command, pay attention to them, Those will be asked in the process
+# some steps need to be done manually in previous command
+# pay attention to them, Those will be asked in the process
 python3 manage.py makemigrations users
 python3 manage.py migrate
 ```